Skip to main content

 Why Organizations Need Both Perspectives

-The challenge isn't choosing between FCI and depreciation—it's understanding when to use each metric and how they complement each other:
+The challenge isn't choosing between FCI and depreciation—it's understanding when to use each metric and how they complement each other.

 FCI (Condition)